elsehow/signal-stream/README.md

 }
 ```

-setting these to `true` can be helpful if you need to (de-)serialize the objects produced by signal-protocol's `encrypt`, e.g. to send over a websocket or a network. (see examples/net.js for an example).
+setting these to `true` can be helpful if you need to (de-)serialize the objects produced by signal-protocol's `encrypt`, e.g. to send over a websocket or a network. (see `examples/net.js`).

 ## license